This week we look at what Americans don't know, what they're proud of, and what they give up on.

 U.S. millennials who “are not particularly proud of being a U.S. citizen,” according to the Richards/Lerma PR firm.
-Interestingly, only 41 percent of white millennials are “very proud,” while 54 percent of Hispanic millennials and 50 percent of African American millennials are.
+Interestingly, these USA statistics found only 41 percent of white millennials are “very proud,” while 54 percent of Hispanic millennials and 50 percent of African American millennials are.

 Article last modified on August 15, 2017.
 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: By The Numbers: U.S. of What? - AMP.